Chigzzer/css-exercises/flex/05-flex-modal/README.md

+# What I learnt
+* I learnt with flex box there are multiple methods of ending with the same design.
+* My solution and the solution provided show the same results but align flex-boxes differently.

 # A common 'modal' style
 This one is another very common pattern on the web.
 The solution to this one is _simple_... but it might not be immediately obvious to you.
 You'll need to edit the HTML a bit to get everything where it needs to be.